brstrutt/IsWorcesterUnderwaterV2/notes.md

 Note the page does load once in a blue moon.
 Probably when it tries to re-use the rust blob it already downloaded.
 FUCK.

-Fixed it by turning off integrity with `<link data-trunk rel="rust" href="Cargo.toml" data-integrity="none"/>` in the index.html.
-Also had to modify the devcontainer to use an old version of rust and trunk.
+Fixed it by turning off integrity with `build.no_sri=true` in the Trunk.toml.

-TODO: dig deeper and figure out why modern rust+trunk has these issues
+### wasm-opt failing

+Placing `<link data-trunk rel="rust"/>` in the index.html should work fine.
+Instead it breaks release builds at the wasm optimisation step.
+I have confirmed this is an issue with Yew.
+The example Yew counter program breaks if this single line is added.
+The same error does not occur when using Leptos instead of Yew.
+This isn't too much of an issue for me right now, but in future I may want to think about migrating to something else such as Dioxus.
+Unless Yew can fix this issue in the next release...(the last release was just over a year ago now so it's not surprising that it's a little fucked).